billgraham5/cml-junos/README.md

 ## Technical Details

-Juniper Networks provides a KVM (libvirt) QCOW2 virtual disk image and Domain XML configuration example for the definition of the virtual machine.
+Juniper Networks provides a KVM (libvirt) QCOW2 virtual disk image and domain XML configuration example for the definition of the virtual machine.
 These instructions are based on Junos version 23.2R1-S1.
 Please refer to the latest XML configuration example when creating your CML node definition.

 The difference between this Junos virtual router and many other VNFs that operate as-is under CML are: